ot4i/ace-maven-plugin/samples/README.md

 # Overview
 The sample demonstrates how a typical App Connect Enterprise application could be build using the ace-maven-plugin.
-It consists of three components:
+It consists of four parts:

 - Sum_API: a simple REST application
 - Calculator_LIB: a Shared Library
 - Java_LIB: set of Java classes
+- PolicyProject: set of simple ACE policies

 From a dependency perspective the Sum_API requires the Calculator_LIB.
 In addition the Calculator_LIB itself uses some classes and methods from the Java_LIB project.
 On top the JAVA_LIB itself has got a dependency to the Apache Common Math package.

-From a deployment perpective two bar files are build and deployed to the ACE Server:
+From a deployment perpective three bar files are build and deployed to the ACE Server:
 (1) Calculator_LIB
 (2) Sum_API
+(3) PolicyProject

 # Maven Builds